How Coronavirus Stimulus Payments Affect Your Household Income

-|Extra $300 per week PUC Payment||Yes||No|
+|Extra $300 per week PUC payment||Yes||No|

 Pandemic Unemployment Compensation

-Because Pandemic Unemployment Compensation payments end March 14, 2021, you should be careful to not count this income for the rest of the year in your annual income estimate while using the Shop and Compare Tool, or you could lose out on financial help.
+Because Pandemic Unemployment Compensation payments end Sept.
+6, 2021, you should be careful to not count this income for the rest of the year in your annual income estimate while using the Shop and Compare Tool, or you could lose out on financial help.
 (You can also enter your monthly income.)
 People who have a health plan through Covered California currently will have to report a change within 30 days if they start getting these additional unemployment benefits.

 Should you include the extra $300-per-week Pandemic Unemployment Compensation (PUC) as part of your household income for Covered California?